LOS ANGELES (Swing Update) – The 144-man squad of the Riviera has 88 players who have combined to win 496 times on the PGA Tour.

 Tiger Woods and Phil Mickelson account for 25% of these victories.

 Nobody should be surprised.

 Although too one-sided to be a rivalry, they were a powerful punch in golf.
 The same day, Woods earned his third consecutive victory as an American amateur just before becoming a professional, Mickelson won the World Series of Golf at Firestone.
 Woods earned his 80th career victory at the Tour Championship to end last season.
 Mickelson won his 44th place at Pebble Beach on Monday.

-Mickelson thinks their trophy collection will keep growing, if anything raises their eyebrows.
+Mickelson thinks their trophy collection will continue to grow.

-"I just believe that even today, if I play my best, if Tiger plays his best, it's good enough to win every week," said Mickelson.
-"And the challenge is that there are so many great young players and great players in the game today that we have to do our best to win, I just think Tiger and I are going to live a very, very happy new year this year. "
+"I just think that even today, if I play my best, if Tiger plays his best, he's good enough to win every week," said Mickelson.
+"And the challenge is that there are so many great young players and great players in the sport today that we have to do our best to win.
+I just think Tiger and I are going to have a very, very good year this year. "

 Nothing changes the outlook, other than winning, and Mickelson made it seem easy weekend at AT & T Pebble Beach's Pro-Am.